An Introduction to Kratom

 Another popular alternative is to make a tea out of the Kratom powder by boiling it up in a pan with some water, letting it sit so that the residue falls to the bottom, then straining off the liquid.
 Many people prefer this and there are a few recipes you can follow.

 Some people also like to take Kratom capsules.
-I generally don’t recommend buying Kratom in this form but some people insist it is their preferred option.
+I generally don’t recommend buying Kratom in this form as it’s more expensive and they can sometimes contain fillers, but some people insist it is their preferred option.
+You can purchase from a reliable vendor with pure products or even make your own capsules.

 The most important thing when it comes to taking Kratom, however, is the dosage.